romanzubenko/agent-leaderboard/file_manipulation/moving_a_file.md

 ## Prompt
-Move file input.txt from a source directory to a directory called destination
+Move file input.txt from a source directory to a directory called destination in a working directory

 ## Success Criterea
 File input.txt exists in destination directory and does not exist in source directory